 Apparently this type of pasta is very popular in Emilia-Romagna, even though it doesn’t have a long history.
 It’s also not as well-know outside of Italy as the other typical Emilia-Romagna pastas, tagliatelle and tortellini.
 Funnily enough, Gramigna is also the Italian name for Bermuda or Couch grass, a grass that, although popular for sports field, is an absolute nightmare to get rid of if it starts growing in your flower beds!
 And yes I have it in my flower beds and hate the stuff!

 My first experience cooking and eating gramigna was a joy.
-I’ll be posting the recipe for Gramigna with sausage shortly and hope that some of my readers will have the pleasure of being able to try it for themselves too.
+Take a look at the recipe for Gramigna with sausage I hope that some of my readers will have the pleasure of being able to try it for themselves too.
 If you can find gramigna, that is!